spatie/laravel-permission/docs/basic-usage/blade-directives.md

 Additionally, if your reason for testing against Roles is for a Super-Admin, see the *Defining A Super-Admin* section of the docs.

-If you actually need to test for Roles, this package offers some Blade directives to verify whether the currently logged in user has all or any of a given list of roles.
+If you actually need to directly test for Roles, this package offers some Blade directives to verify whether the currently logged in user has all or any of a given list of roles.

 Optionally you can pass in the `guard` that the check will be performed on as a second argument.